 Black Jaguar–White Tiger

-Although not mentioned in Tiger King, many know Black Jaguar–White Tiger Foundation in Mexico is a sham “sanctuary”—all the #SaveTigers and other rescue-themed hashtags in the world can’t hide the fact that the facility promotes selfies with cubs and relegates grown cats to dirt and concrete lots.
+Although not mentioned in Tiger King, many know Black Jaguar–White Tiger Foundation in Mexico is a sham “sanctuary”—all the rescue-themed hashtags like #SaveTigers in the world can’t hide that the facility promotes selfies with cubs and relegates grown cats to dirt and concrete lots.
 So what’s Black Jaguar–White Tiger owner Eduardo Serio’s big public-relations solution?
 Dismiss critics of his fake sanctuary as bitter women.